MystenLabs/seal/docs/UsingSeal.md

 ### Limitations

 The `seal_approve*` functions are evaluated on full nodes using the `dry_run_transaction_block` RPC call.
 This call executes the associated Move code using the full node’s local view of the chain state.
-Because full nodes operate asynchrounsly, the result of `dry_run_transaction_block` may vary across nodes based on differences in their internal state.
+Because full nodes operate asynchronously, the result of `dry_run_transaction_block` may vary across nodes based on differences in their internal state.

 When using `seal_approve*` functions, keep the following in mind: